ModelsforManufacturing/Metamodel/README.md

 ![metamodel_semantic](semantic.png)

-- In this preliminary approach, the Semantic Model has been modelled just as a common `description` attribute for `DataObject` and `Property` classes in `scope` package.
+- In this preliminary approach, the Semantic Model has been modelled just as common attributes for `DataObject` and `Property` classes in `scope` package.
 - The idea behind this solution is based on having a detailed description of ontology concepts related to the Data model for the future construction of interfaces without doubts about semantics.
-- The `description` attribute is defined in the `SemanticAttributes` abstract class which is inherited by `DataObject` and `Property` classes.
+- Attributes are defined in the `SemanticAttributes` abstract class which is inherited by `DataObject` and `Property` classes.

 ### Scope Model